 "If eaten, the poisonous guava leads to the dissolution of the mucus membranes from the back of the tongue down, accompanied with massive internal hemorrhaging … sloughing of the gastric mucosa evident.
 Abdominal pain, vomiting and bleeding of the digestive tract is usual.

 The plant contains carcinogens, is water-soluble and contains toxins that Caribbean Indians used to tip their spears for hunting.
-Animals would drop dead soon after being hit with their arrows."
+Animals would drop dead soon after being hit with their arrows.""I still can’t believe this stuff grows around here," Pabon said.

 "The tree is actually a self-contained chemical weapons factory designed to protect its leaves, bark and roots from any insects, pests or birds that deign to feed off its fruit, or apparently, rest on it or under it," the M.E. said.
 "That’s how the tree defends itself in the tropics where insects are lively year round.
 There’s no frost to kill the burrowing and feeding insects, so the tree came up with its own killing system over the ages.
 And the result in humans, anyway, is the odorous and tragic situation we see here before us," the M.E. said.
 "Live and learn.
 Or die and teach, as this man has done for us."